rugk/offline-qr-code/CONTRIBUTING.md

    * modify the [CSP](src/manifest.json#L33) :wink:
 * The code uses a kind of "Revealing Module Pattern", where the variable `me` contains all public methods (and, theoretically, properties).
 * Avoid `this`, it mostly causes confusion.
 The pattern used here, usually does not need `this`.
-* Use early return instead of nested if blocks, to keep the code readable.
+* Use early return instead of nested if blocks to keep the code readable.
 * Use `const` whenever possible (also in local variables in functions), only use `let` when the variable needs to be changed.
 Don't use `var`.
-* If you write real constants (i.e. `const` variables not written in functions, if their scope e.g. is a "module" or whole project, and which do represent static _literals_, e.g. simple variable types, such as integers, strings, but not selected HTML elements), do write them in UPPERCASE, otherwise write them as usual variables in camelCase.
+* If you write real constants (i.e. `const` variables not written in functions, if their scope e.g. is a "module" or whole project, and which do represent static _literals_, e.g. simple variable types, such as integers, strings, but not selected HTML elements), do write them in UPPERCASE (as "real" constants are usually written in other languages), otherwise write them as usual variables in camelCase.
 * Objects, which should never be modified, should be frozen with `Object.freeze`, so they cannot be modified.
 * Do _not_ use magic numbers.
-Use (global) constants instead.
+Use (global/module-scoped) constants instead.
 * Do log important things you do in your code.
 Use the `Logger` for that.
 In production code no `console.log()` or similar should appear.
+* Avoid modifying the DOM in JS.
+The whole structure of the add-on is so simple it should be represented in the HTML file.
+* Avoid naming variables by their variable type only, e.g. `element`.
+Instead try to use the same variable name for an element whenever you refer to it in the source code.
+E.g. name a message box `elMessage`, so one can search for it in the whole code base to find out, where it is touched.
+* You should start the variable names of HTML elements with `el` as they are not obvious to differentiate from other variable names.
+Otherwise, do not prepend the variable type to the variable name.
+* Avoid anonymous functions, which have no name (i.e. not really assigned ) unless they do really do simple things.
+In most cases bigger anonymous functions are a point one may refactor.
+Consider introducing some (private) function in the module instead, so the function is described, documented and maybe re-used.